vppatil/GEISHA_phytoplankton/package builds/algaeClassify/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
 There were no ERRORs, or WARNINGS.
-There were 2 NOTES about a potentially invalid DOI and URL for references in the description, but I confirmed that both were correct.
+There was 1 NOTE about a potentially invalid DOI for references in the description, but I confirmed that it was correct.

+The out-of-date URL for nordicmicroalgae.org in the species_mfg_library documentation has been corrected.